FREE shipping on orders over $75

 When most people think about dachshunds, they probably think about their unique (and preternaturally adorable) bodies.
 For most, this charming hot dog-shape is just one of a hundred reasons we love dachshunds, but do you know why they are so adorably shaped?
 It’s due to something called chondrodystrophy: a specific gene mutation on one of their chromosomes that leads to their short legs and longer spine.
 And unfortunately, this shape does make dachshunds more prone to spine and back issues, similar to the way a human may suffer from a “slipped disc” or like injury.

 The good news is that with a bit of extra attention, most dachshunds can avoid back issues.
-That means ensuring your pup gets regular veterinary check ups and proper medical care, but also making sure that when you pick them up, you do so the right way.
+That means ensuring your pup gets regular veterinary check ups and proper medical care, using a ramp when possible, and always using a harness (preferably with a shock-absorbing leash!).
+It also means making sure that when you pick them up, you do so the right way.
 Just remember: it’s all about avoiding extra strain on those long backs!

 It’s All About Technique